eajitesh/Reporting-Solution-on-AWS/README.md

 * AWS ElasticSearch (ES)

 We shall take into consideration both of the above AWS storage service for our reporting database.

-## Spring Batch/Data and Docker for Containerized ETL Jobs

-Following technologies are used to create containerized ETL jobs:

-* Spring Batch for Batch jobs
-* Spring Data for interacting with data sources such as MongoDB, ElasticSearch (ES), MySQL etc.
-* Docker containers for containerizing ETL jobs

 ## AWS Services as Reporting Engine